 CCS reserves the right to review any employee’s electronic files and messages at any time to ensure electronic media and services are being used in compliance with the law, this policy, and other CCS policies.
 Employees should not assume that electronic communications are private.

 CCS licenses the use of various computer software for educational and business purposes and does not own the copyright to this software or its related documentation.
-The employees of CCS, do not have the right to reproduce such software for use on more than one computer, or use the software for purposes other than those authorized by the license.
+The employees of CCS do not have the right to reproduce such software for use on more than one computer, or use the software for purposes other than those authorized by the license.
+In most cases, educational use only is allowed by the license and software licensed by the College may not be used for personal, professional, or profit making use.

 Employees may only use software on local area networks or on multiple machines according to the software license agreement.
 CCS prohibits the illegal duplication of software and its related documentation.